klaytn/metaverse-knowledge-kit/docs/game-based-sdk/overview.md

 ---
-title: 🎮 Gaming SDK
+title: 🎮 Gaming SDKs
 sidebar_label: Overview
 ---

-## Overview <a id="Gaming SDK Overview"></a>
+## Overview <a id="Gaming SDKs Overview"></a>

-With recent waves and attention to NFTs, a wealth of gaming developers have been exposed to the value it brings to the gaming industry.
-Originally, developers build games using game engines.
-However when it comes to building a game that integrates with web3, there lacks a bridge between gaming engines like Unity/Unreal and the blockchain layer like Klaytn.
+The recent surge of interest in NFTs has led to many game developers recognizing the value that NFTs can bring to the gaming industry.
+Traditionally, game developers have used game engines like Unity/Unreal to build their games.
+However, integrating these game engines with the blockchain layer, such as Klaytn, has been a challenge due to the lack of a bridge between the two.

-The need to build infrastructure that enables gaming developers to seamlessly integrate into the crypto ecosystem, brought about the need for web3 gaming sdks.
-This enables game developers to build use cases around NFTs, play-to-earn, GameFi, and more.
-Additionally, builders of the Metaverse deserve the best tooling to create the next wave of metaverse gaming applications.
+This challenge created a need to build infrastructure that enables game developers to seamlessly integrate with the crypto ecosystem and hence, the development of Web3 gaming SDKs.
+These SDKs allow game developers to create use cases around NFTs, play-to-earn, GameFi, and more.
+Additionally, these tools are essential for builders of the Metaverse who need the best possible tools to create the next generation of metaverse gaming applications.

-These SDKs make it easy for game developers to integrate the following capabilities into their metaverse gaming applications:
+With the use of SDKs, game developers can easily integrate the following capabilities into their metaverse gaming applications:

-* Support Web3 wallets for in-game transactions
+* Web3 wallet support for in-game transactions
-* Integrate NFT capabilities like minting, renting, and trading
+* NFT capabilities like minting, renting, and trading
-* Launch and distribute in-game currency as tokens
+* In-game currency token launch and distribution
-* Optimize games for Web3 on mobile
+* Mobile optimization for Web3 game elements

-## Usecase <a id="Gaming SDK Usecase"></a>
+## Use cases <a id="Gaming SDKs Usecase"></a>
-The non-existence of a bridge connecting gaming engines to the blockchain is the core purpose of web3 gaming SDKs.
-With these SDKs, developers have access to the right tools for the job and can seamlessly integrate into any crypto ecosystem for their gaming application.
+Web3 gaming SDKs serve the purpose of creating a bridge between gaming engines and the blockchain.
+By providing the necessary tools for developers, they can seamlessly integrate their gaming applications into any crypto ecosystem.
+[ChainSafe](https://docs.gaming.chainsafe.io/) is an example of a Klaytn-integrated gaming SDK that enables developers to build blockchain-enabled metaverse gaming applications.

-An example is [Arsenal](https://arsenal.fabwelt.com/), a 3D first-person battleground shooter with NFT.
-It integrated with a gaming SDK to achieve the following:

-* To enable players to connect to a blockchain wallet

-* Allow players to access in-game NFTs so as to enable pay-to-play and play-to-earn.
+An example of Web3 gaming SDKs being used is [Arsenal](https://arsenal.fabwelt.com/), a 3D first-person battleground shooter game, which utilizes a gaming SDK to allow players to connect to a blockchain wallet and access in-game NFTs for pay-to-play and play-to-earn features.

-To create a blockchain-enabled metaverse gaming application, gaming SDKs are an important tool for tapping into the value that blockchain offers.
-[ChainSafe](https://docs.gaming.chainsafe.io/) is an example of gaming SDKs integrated with Klaytn.

 :::info